helentran64/backend-developer/authentication/OAuth.md

   - Verification: The server determines that the person should have access.
 That could involve checking the password against the username, for example.
   - Tokens: The server communicates with the authentication device, like a ring, key, phone, or similar device.
 After verification, the server issues a token and passes it to the user.
   - Storage: The token sits within the user's browser while work continues.

+## Cookie-Based Authentication

+- Cookie-based authentication is a method of maintaining user sessions in web applications.
+When a user logs in, the server creates a session and sends a unique identifier (session ID) to the client as a cookie.
+This cookie is then sent with every subsequent request, allowing the server to identify and authenticate the user.
+The actual session data is typically stored on the server, with the cookie merely serving as a key to access this data.
+This approach is stateful on the server side and works well for traditional web applications.
+It’s relatively simple to implement and is natively supported by browsers